 Because time is your most valuable asset, you can’t be willing to give it away to others freely.
 It prevents you from prioritizing your own wants and needs.
 It’s like making deposits in everyone else’s bank accounts and never putting anything in your own.

-Whether you realize it or not, here a few ways you’re signaling to others that your time isn’t valuable:
+Whether you realize it or not, here are a few ways you’re signaling to others that your time isn’t valuable:

 - You say “yes” to everything.
 If you accept every request that comes your way, you’re putting other people’s priorities ahead of your own.
 Start saying “no” more often.
 It’s the simplest way to start accomplishing your goals.

 - You get easily distracted.
-You’re in the middle of deep work or just getting ready to start exercising when you receive a call, email, text or knock on your office door.
+You’re in the middle of deep work or just getting ready to start exercising when you receive a call, email, text or hear a knock on your office door.
 You immediately stop what you’re doing.
 Those interruptions add up.
 Schedule specific times throughout the day to block out distractions by turning off your phone and closing the door.

 - You allow tardiness.
 Whether you’re meeting a client for lunch or calling your financial planner at a scheduled time, make it clear that being late is unacceptable.
 When others disrespect your time, you lose time to work on your goals.